referential-ai/boswell-test/docs/grading.md

 ## Grading Bias

-The system calculates grading bias to identify models that are consistently lenient or strict:
+The system calculates grading bias to identify models that are consistently lenient or strict.
+Positive bias values indicate leniency, while negative values indicate strictness.

+### Bias Calculation

+Bias is calculated as the difference between a model's median given grade and the overall median grade across all models:

+- **Median Bias**: The difference between the median grade given by the model and the median of all grades
+- **Mean Bias**: The difference between the mean grade given by the model and the mean of all grades

+### Bias Categorization

+Bias is converted to descriptive labels based on the magnitude of deviation:

 ```python
 def calculate_grading_bias(results: Dict[str, Any], models: list) -> Dict[str, Any]: